-Many members have questions about utility easements (also known as the “rights of way” (ROW)) and often incorrectly assume the property is open to the public.
-The most important thing to remember is that the ROW is not public land and landowners retain all rights of ownership of the ROWs with agreed year-round access to utilities.
-We've answered some Frequently Asked Questions about power line easements below.
+Many members have questions about Rights of Way and MEA Utility Easements which are commonly referred to as “Rights of Way” (ROW).
+An incorrect assumption is that the property is open to the public.
+The most important thing to remember is that the easements are not public land and landowners retain all rights of ownership with agreed year-round access to utilities.
+We've answered some Frequently Asked Questions about power line and utility easements below.

 If you have questions about rights of way that are not addressed in this information, please contact our ROW department by emailing: email@example.com